 4. Jump Cut

 The Jump Cut transition is a dynamic and often jarring transition that propels the viewer forward in time or shifts focus within a continuous scene.
-By cutting out portions of a single shot, it creates a sense of acceleration or abruptness.
+It creates a sense of acceleration or abruptness by cutting out portions of a single shot.

-Often used by video editors in modern filmmaking and content creation, it adds energy and pace, making it perfect for montages or emphasizing fragmented thoughts and memories.
+Often used by video editors in modern filmmaking and content creation, it adds energy and pace.
+This transition is perfect for montages or emphasizing fragmented thoughts and memories.

 Dynamic Video Transitions